kaust-rccl/hpo-with-ray/deepspeed/README.md

 ### Launching the Jobs

-1. Make sure you are in the same [directory](./) as this `README`, the navigate to the SLURM script directory:
+1. Make sure you are in the same [directory](./) as this `README`, then navigate to the SLURM script directory:
     ```commandline
-    cd experiments/manual_hpo/
+    cd experiments/manual/
     ```
 2. Submit the manual HPO job:
     ```commandline
-    sbatch manual_bloom_hpo.slurm
+    sbatch bloom_hpo_manual.slurm
     ```
 3. Monitor the job in the queue
     ```commandline